elpulpo0/MedCostPredict/README.md

 - Your admin creditentials will be used to create an administrator in the user database

-- Your secret key will be used to hash the password of the users
+- Your secret key will be used to handle the authentification of the users, it has to be a 64 hexa chain

 Both can be set up in the environment file, copy `.env example` file and rename it `.env`